tomordonez/azureblog/posts/data-pipeline-azure-data-factory.md

         County nvarchar(50)
     )

-However, much later in the process, I had problems with the data pipeline, and to change the column lengths.
+However, much later in the process, I had problems with the data pipeline, and had to change the column lengths.
 More about this later.

+In another blog post, I am going to build a star schema from this database since:

+* `Directory` is not the best name for this table, change to `Company`
+* Extract address information into a `CompanyAddress` table (since a company can have many address values)
+* I think `Agency` and `CertificationType` might have a few dozen unique values and they can be in separate tables
+* The database can have a fact table to make PowerBI easier to query than creating DAX calculations

 Open the `Tables` to verify that the query ran correctly.
 I can see the columns in `dbo.Directory`